Getting Around

 Hindi, English

-Be cautious of your belongings in crowded areas to avoid pickpocketing.
+Be cautious with your belongings in crowded areas to avoid pickpocketing.

 October-March

-Spring in New Delhi is pleasant with mild temperatures, ideal for sightseeing.
+Spring in New Delhi is pleasant with blooming flowers and mild temperatures, ideal for sightseeing.

-Fall offers cooler weather, making it a great time to explore the city.
+Fall offers cooler temperatures and is a great time to explore the city's outdoor attractions.